Harden Askenasy: Personal life

-Professor Harden Askenasy married Nina née Sussmann before departing to Palestine.
+Askenasy married Nina née Sussmann before departing to Palestine.
 They remained married for 31 years until his death on July 19, 1975.
-Together, they gave birth to one child, a daughter named Karin Askenasy-Taub.
-Karin resides in Israel and is an advocate in establishing and maintaining her father's legacy.
-She has two children, a daughter named Dana Bensimon, born February 9, 1982, and a son named Tom Harden Mihail Askenasy Taub, born September 8, 1989.
+They had one daughter, Karin Askenasy-Taub, who resides in Israel.
+Her two children are Dana Bensimon, born February 9, 1982, and Tom Harden Mihail Askenasy Taub, born September 8, 1989.

-Professor Harden Askenasy dedicated much of his life to improving the scope of neurosurgery not only in Israel and the Middle East, but also internationally.
-He often came to the aid of other countries when his medical expertise was needed.
-Askenasy was also very generous, and even donated his precious neurosurgical instruments to Beilinson Hospital on two different occasions so that the department would be supplied with modern equipment.
-At that time, Palestine, like many other parts of the world, lacked modern medical instruments.
-Askenasy worked very hard to save lives during a destructive part of history in Israel, and he committed his practice to improving medical and neurosurgical science.

 Legacy

-In 1962 Professor Askenasy, together with Professor Ephraim Frei from the Weizmann Institute, developed a magnetic catheter (POD) for intra-arterial endovascular navigation to brain circulation.
+In 1962, Askenasy and Ephraim Frei from the Weizmann Institute developed a magnetic catheter (POD) for intra-arterial endovascular navigation to brain circulation.
 This approach was an early development for endovascular therapy and treatment of occlusion, cerebral arterial aneurysms, thrombolysis, and arterial venous malformations.